josephbeuysmum/Dertisch/README.md

 -   the waiter takes the dishes to the table (the `presenter` populates its `view` with data); and
 -   the table is laid with dishes (the `view` updates in accordance with the original interaction of the `user`).

 Filzanzug Interactors, Presenters, and Model Classes each have a fileprivate `closet_` property that grants access to singleton-with-a-small-s proxies and services, including the `FZSignalsService`, which is used to transmit and receive events throughout implementing apps.
+It is designed to provide the functionality common to most apps, which specifically (at present) means the following.

 On the Model side: